sebibi07/bookly/README.md

 └──────────────────────────────────────────────────────────────┘
       ▼
 ┌──────────────────────────────────────────────────────────────┐
 │ 4.
-RESOLVE answer, or escalate with the full working         │ └──────────────────────────────────────────────────────────────┘
+RESOLVE answer, or hand off: the human gets the working,  │ │            the customer gets it in writing.
+Code forces the  │ │            handoff on refusal, budget or backend failure     │ └──────────────────────────────────────────────────────────────┘
       ▼
    reply + one structured trace line per turn